Dre Campbell Farm

 Pour boiling water directly onto small weeds to shock and kill them.

-This method is a fast and effective way to kill small weeds in hard-to-reach cracks or along walkways, driveways, paving, or garden paths.
+This method is fast and effective for killing small weeds in hard-to-reach cracks or along walkways, driveways, paving, or garden paths.

 Just boil a pot of water and pour it directly over the weeds.